attainu-nightingale/nightingale-course-module/assignments/README.md

 ## Week 16
 ### Day 2
-// Implement the below functions for both single and double linked list addFirst(){
+// Implement the below functions for single linked list addFirst(){
   // add the new node in the beginning of the list
 }